If you have spare time

 outFile.close();

-Read from file reusing the stdin stream, write to file reusing the stdout stream, see freopen
+Read from a file, reusing the stdin stream, and write to a file, reusing the stdout stream.
+See freopen :

 #include <cstdio>